awsdocs/amazon-redshift-developer-guide/doc_source/r_HAVING_clause.md

 (6 rows)
 ```

 The following query calculates a similar result set\.
-In this case, however, the HAVING condition is applied to an aggregate that is not specified in the select list: `sum(qtysold)`\.
+In this case, however, the HAVING condition is applied to an aggregate that isn't specified in the select list: `sum(qtysold)`\.
 Events that did not sell more than 2,000 tickets are eliminated from the final result\.

 ```
 select eventname, sum(pricepaid)